sanjaybhandarii/Sign-Spotting/README.md

 and some others..

-->We have used PytorchVideo for processing video datasets.
+->We have used PytorchVideo for processing video datasets.<br/>
 ->Dataset provided by the organizers uploaded at https://www.kaggle.com/datasets/gamingnation/signdataset for our use seems too much imbalanced so we prefer to use Class-Balanced Loss[1]